jsediba/overfloat/README.md

 	- Reads text from a file.
 	- Parameters:
 		- path: string - Path to the file.
 		- useRelativePath: boolean - If false, the path is considered an absolute path.
-If true, the path is considered a relative path, starting from the root of the module's directory.
+If true, the path is considered a relative path, starting at $INSTALLATION_DIRECTORY/overfloat_modules/module_name.
 	- Returns:
 		- [FSResult](#fsresult) of the operation.